charlesRmajor/base-expo-native-project/README.md

 * should essential logic of MainController be abstracted away from app insertion point?
 * get working with Expo & native at same time
 * react-router-redux??? https://github.com/reactjs/react-router-redux
+* app store signing
+* android studio: override module dependencies gradle/sdk version info:
+    * script to do so automatically after running yarn?
+    * alias to project files except our custom build.gradle?
+        * simple OSX Finder "create alias" of those files didn't work
+    * does Android Studio have some way to do this?

 * Expo-Project:
     * add expo-based notifications (maybe?)
     * live theme update from in-app
     * language override
     * more elegant way to handle expo/native builds (different app.json files)

+# Questions:
+* does this part of AndroidManifest.xml need to be updated for a new project?
+        ```xml <data android:scheme="exp0eb95a6a4750409ebfe07d5095542b14"/>```

 ## Freeform Notes on Incorporating into Already Existing Projects:
 * should hopefully be able to largely drop your code into src/